dotnet/runtime/src/mono/wasm/features.md

 If your application doesn't need to work with TZ, you can reduce download size by `<InvariantTimezone>true</InvariantTimezone>`.
 This requires that you have [wasm-tools workload](#wasm-tools-workload) installed.

+## Bundling JavaScript and other assets

+In the web ecosystem it's usual that developers use assets bundlers like [webpack](https://github.com/webpack/webpack) or [rollup](https://github.com/rollup/rollup) to bundle many files into one large .js file.

+You can bundle the `dotnet.js` ES6 module with the rest of your JavaScript application.

+The other assets and JS modules of the dotnet are loaded via dynamic `import` or via `fetch` APIs.
+They are not ready to be bundled in Net8.
+We consider that the dotnet application is usually large as is and giving the browser chance to start compiling it in parallel with other downloads is better.
+We would like to [hear from the community](https://github.com/dotnet/runtime/issues/86162) more about the use-cases when it would be benefitial.

 # Resources consumed on the target device